GNS3/gns3-server/README.rst

 This is the GNS3 server repository.

 The GNS3 server manages emulators such as Dynamips, VirtualBox or Qemu/KVM.
-Clients like the GNS3 GUI controls the server using a JSON-RPC API over Websockets.
+Clients like the GNS3 GUI controls the server using a HTTP REST API.

 You will need the GNS3 GUI (gns3-gui repository) to control the server.